Highlights of Select Current Projects and Deliverables:

 Good Regulatory Practice

-A project to build food safety laboratory testing capacity in the region, led by the Australia, China, United States and Korea, is underway.
-This multi-year APEC project “Building Convergence in Food Safety Standards and Regulatory Systems” helps facilitate trade through the strengthening of food safety laboratory practices.
+A project to build food safety laboratory testing capacity in the region led by the Australia, China, and United States is underway.
+This multi-year APEC project, “Building Convergence in Food Safety Standards and Regulatory Systems”, helps facilitate trade through the strengthening of food safety laboratory practices.
 Due to the diversity of APEC economies, there is “no one size fits all” in terms of capacity building needs in food safety laboratory testing.
 The project developed a multi-criteria roadmap to prioritize capacity building needs in APEC economies and implemented pilot projects in Chile and China to provide in-laboratory training for these two economies.
-The work on proficiency testing for veterinary drug residues in food, led by China has been progressing and culminated in a workshop in September 2014 in Beijing.
-In addition, a workshop on risk-based inspections, led by Korea, took place in May 2014 in Seoul.
+Building on the two food safety activities led by Korea and China respectively as well as the High-Level Regulator Industry Dialogue in Beijing in 2014, food safety regulators and industry stakeholders met in 2015 for the APEC FSCF PTIN Roundtable on Effective Industry/Regulator Cooperation in Cebu, Philippines.
+The objective of the roundtable was to build the capacity of trade associations locally to be effective in helping their governments develop workable, sustainable national food safety policies, laws and regulations.
+At the end, the roundtable identified the following next steps to capacitate trade associations: (a) Development of a “Industry Associations: Their Role and Value” document; (b) Establish a mentoring program such as big brother/little brother concept; and (c) Map APEC resources to identify trade associations, infrastructure, and educational materials and establish contact network.

 Under a project self-funded by Australia, the SCSC is also developing a guideline to facilitate the harmonisation of pesticide maximum residue limits (MRLs) for imported foods within APEC economies by allowing automatic recognition of Codex MRLs or a trading partner's MRL where appropriate, or through the establishment of 'import tolerances' on a case-by-case basis supported by risk assessment processes.